Airdrie Savings Bank

 Airdrie Savings Bank was a small commercial bank operation in the Lanarkshire area of Scotland.
-It ran three branches throughout the area, with its head office in Airdrie at the time of the announcement of its closure.
+It ran nine branches throughout the area, with its head office in Airdrie at the time of the announcement of its closure.
 Total assets of the bank at 31 October 2013 were £158 million with a reported loss of £267,000.
 In January 2017, the bank announced it would begin closure proceedings on 28 April of that year.

 Corporate structure

 Airdrie Savings Bank was the only remaining independent savings bank in the UK.
 It operated on mutual principles, had no shareholders and was instead governed by a board of trustees, appointed to represent the interests of depositors and to ensure that the bank was managed properly.

 In addition to Airdrie, there were branches in Bellshill and Coatbridge at the time of the announcement of its closure.

 History

 The first true savings bank was established by Rev. Henry Duncan in the Dumfriesshire village of Ruthwell in 1810.
 Duncan's model was rapidly adopted across Scotland, the rest of the UK and continental Europe.
 In 1924 the world's first International Thrift Congress was held in Milan and there were representatives there from 350 institutions around the world.

 Airdrie Savings Bank was instituted in 1835 by the efforts of four “founding fathers” – Rev. John Carslaw (a local church minister and strong advocate of the temperance movement); Dr William Clark (a retired doctor and member of a wealthy old Airdrie family); Rev. Andrew Ferrier (another local minister); and James Knox (a local hat and cap manufacturer).
 The first board of directors included several weavers, a blacksmith, a schoolmaster, a stonemason, a tailor and a salesman.
 Indeed, the blacksmith was vice-president of the bank for over twenty years.